hamza094/DreamEvent/readme.md

 - php artisan key:generate
 - mv .env.example .env

-If you want use Redis as your cache driver you need to install the Redis Server.
+If you want to use Redis as your cache driver you need to install the Redis Server.
 You can either use homebrew on a Mac or compile from source (https://redis.io/topics/quickstart).

 Next, create a new database and reference its name and username/password within the project's .env file.

 ## Step 2.
-You'll see Third Party important keys that should be referenced in your .env file.
+You'll see Third-Party important keys that should be referenced in your .env file.

-Third Party Api's User:
+Third-Party Api's User:
 - Aws S3
 - Facebook Google Social Login
 - Google Map